zenecture/neuroflow/README.md

 # Persistence

-We can save and load nets with `neuroflow.application.plugin.IO`.
-The weight matrices are encoded in binary format.
+We can save and load weights from nets with `neuroflow.application.plugin.IO`.

 ```scala
 import neuroflow.application.plugin.IO._